 Whether you passed, failed, or refused a field sobriety test, you can still be arrested for DUI and will have to defend yourself in court.
 Our legal team is prepared to do so on your behalf, and to represent you in administrative proceedings pertaining to your driving privileges.
 However, it is strongly advised that you reach out to our team as soon so possible after an arrest in order to meet deadlines for challenging license suspensions and maximize your chances of a successful outcome.

-Salvador Phillips, PLLC is a proven Phoenix DUI defense firm that put clients first.
+Salvador Law Group is a proven Phoenix DUI defense firm that put clients first.
 Choosing to work with our team means choosing to work with seasoned criminal defense lawyers who understand the protocol required in stopping, arresting, and prosecuting individuals accused of DUI.
 We use this insight for the benefit of our clients when we fight for the best possible outcome.

-Contact Salvador Phillips, PLLC today for a free and confidential assessment of your case.
+Contact Salvador Law Group today for a free and confidential assessment of your case.